PublicVar/docker-php/README.md

 3. Build containers
 `docker-compose build`

+## Custom nginx

+You can update nginx configuration in `nginx/conf.d`.

+There is already some templates.
+You to rename them and removing *.dist*.
+Do not forget to edit them to your need.

 ## Usage

 After building the containers, just run them and you’re ready to go `docker-compose up -d`

+**Dont forget to change the containers port, in the .env file, if needed !**

 ## Utils
 Here is a list of things that can help you